Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Conclusion

 Several optimization algorithms were compared for autoencoder (AE)-based geometric constellation shaping (GCS) over the fiber-optic channel.
 The backpropagation (BP) algorithm is the obvious choice when the channel model is differentiable and fairly simple.
 For complex differentiable channels, memory saving methods such as checkpointing need to be applied in combination with BP.
 For non-differentiable and non-numerical channel models, the reinforcement learning-based and cubature Kalman filtering optimization methods present decent alternatives to BP with a slight performance degradation.
 However, the capability of optimizing over a non-differentiable channel comes at a price, as these two algorithms are quite computationally demanding and require significantly more channel propagations than BP.

 Furthermore, the influence of digital-to-analog and analog-to-digital converter's bit resolutions on an AE-based GCS was analysed.
-When optimizing the AE with respect to mutual information (MI), the shaping gain deteriorates for fewer quantization bits and at least a 5 bit resolution is require to have notable shaping gain.
+The quantization effects of the converters were modeled by uniformly distributed noise sources.
+When optimizing the AE with respect to mutual information (MI), the shaping gain deteriorates for fewer quantization bits and at least a 5 bit resolution is required to have notable shaping gain.
 When optimizing the AE with respect to generalized MI (GMI), there is always shaping gain compared to standard square QAM constellation of the same order.
 The results imply that in this case, the optimizer overlaps the constellation points and adapts the constellation size to the channel conditions.
 The flexibility to vary the constellation size with a fine step while maintaining solid bit-metric performance allows the AE to achieve GMI gain over the entire range of quantization levels.